Processing specific job classes

 Routing rules migration

-After the Sidekiq routing rules are changed, administrators must take care with the migration to avoid losing jobs entirely, especially in a system with long queues of jobs.
+After the Sidekiq routing rules are changed, you must take care with the migration to avoid losing jobs entirely, especially in a system with long queues of jobs.
 The migration can be done by following the migration steps mentioned in Sidekiq job migration.

 Routing rules in a scaled architecture

 Routing rules must be the same across all GitLab nodes (especially GitLab Rails and Sidekiq nodes) as they are part of the application configuration.
-Queue selectors can be different across GitLab nodes because they only change the arguments to the launched Sidekiq process.

 Detailed example